figure-io/polymer-matrix-diagram/README.md

 #### el.autoUpdate

-Specifies whether the element should auto update whenever an attribute changes.
+Specifies whether the element should automatically update whenever an attribute changes.
 Default is `true`.

 ``` javascript
 el.autoUpdate = false;